acceleratingtothefuture/Repo-For-Professor-Danish-Khan/data structures/w2/Activity 2 Searching.md

 ## Task 1: "How many steps would it take to perform a linear search for the number 8 in the ordered array, [2, 4, 6, 8, 10, 12, 13]?"

 This would take four steps.
 First, it would check 2, which is not 8.
 Second, it would look for 4, which is not 8.
-Third it would look for 6, which is 8.
+Third it would look for 6, which is not 8.
 Fourth, it would look for 8, which is 8.
 At that point it does not continue since it found 8.

 ## Task 2: "How many steps would binary search take for the previous example?"